tnmtvv/hypdelta/README.md

-# hyppy
+# hypdelta
 # ![Logo](https://i.imgur.com/3RALASK.png)

-`hyppy` is a Python library for calculating delta hyperbolicity of distance matrices using various strategies and computational devices (CPU/GPU).
+`hypdelta` is a Python library for calculating delta hyperbolicity of distance matrices using various strategies and computational devices (CPU/GPU).
 It provides flexibility in choosing the method and device for computation to balance between accuracy and performance.

 ## Features